 Due to the unique characteristics of cloud computing, which contrast with traditional on-premises data centers, healthcare organizations need to rethink how to achieve IT governance.
 Healthcare organizations must implement and maintain a governance lifecycle to plan, define, implement, and monitor governance.
 They must consider how to manage a shared responsibility model and a multi-tenant environment.
 Furthermore, although a healthcare organization may have a cloud-first strategy, they will initially operate in a hybrid cloud environment.
 Effective IT governance in healthcare ensures that technology investments align with organizational goals, resources are allocated efficiently, and decision-making processes are transparent and accountable.
 This includes establishing policies, procedures, and standards for IT systems and personnel.

 By creating a cloud governance model, healthcare organizations can avoid many pitfalls of cloud-first strategies.
-Introducing cloud computing into healthcare organizations affects roles, responsibilities, processes, and metrics.
-Without governance to provide standards and guidelines to address risks and effectively procure and operate cloud services, healthcare organizations may find themselves facing common issues:
+Introducing cloud computing into healthcare organizations will affect roles, responsibilities, processes, and metrics.
+Without governance to provide standards and guidelines to address risks and effectively procure and operate cloud services, healthcare organizations may find themselves facing common issues such as:

 -